Emergency Child Custody Orders in Arizona

 Specifically, the basis for the emergency child custody orders must establish that parenting time with a parent will cause an imminent risk of serious physical, emotional, or psychological harm.

 Typically, the allegations are based upon facts that demonstrate a parent has or is likely to abuse a child.
-Some of the things that constitute “domestic violence” under Arizona law would provide a basis for a court to issue an emergency child custody order in Arizona.
+Some of the things that constitute “domestic violence” under Arizona law may provide a basis for a court to issue an emergency child custody order in Arizona.
 The following list outlines all of the acts that are considered domestic violence in Arizona:

 If an emergency child custody order is issued, the judge must determine the least restrictive way to protect the child from harm.
 This requires a judge to consider whether an order eliminating all contact between the parent and child or an order requiring all parenting time to be supervised.